Potential Rocky Shoals Ahead: Forewarned Is Forearmed, Let's Prepare

 I lay out the conditions of what will propel a very strong down-draft two weeks from now.

-If you are mentally prepared, you can act when others panic, and create alpha.
+If you are mentally prepared, you can act when others panic and create alpha.

 I'm calling you to once again apply the cash management discipline and trim positions to generate cash.
 Take profits very gradually.
-Even if I'm wrong it's good exercise.
+Even if I'm wrong, it's good exercise.

 This is not a super conviction prediction.
 I still think this sideways consolidation is very sustainable.
-In fact this prediction for a powerful drop is that the market breaks higher to an unsustainable level.
-If it stays under 2800 the fall won't perturb the market at all.
+In fact, this prediction for a powerful drop is that the market breaks higher to an unsustainable level.
+If it stays under 2800, the fall won't perturb the market at all.

 Sideways for April could be southward for May

 For most of April after we bounced considerably has been on autopilot with trading in a very tight and neat range.
 In fact, for most of my admitted limited writing, this month has been about touting this behavior.
-I have been touting that idea that a sideways movement is a form of “correction,” if you don’t like this word then let’s say this is a sideways consolidation.
+I have been touting the idea that a sideways movement is a form of "correction," if you don't like this word then let's say this is a sideways consolidation.
 Everyone has been expecting a dive, including myself.
-We talked about this, and you don’t read my stuff to chew over the same thoughts, so here goes.
+We talked about this, and you don't read my stuff to chew over the same thoughts, so here goes.

 Next week is the biggest earnings week of the season